Elvis Andrus Player Props: White Sox vs. Pirates

 Pirates Pitching Rankings

-- The nine strikeouts per nine innings put together by the Pirates pitching staff ranks 11th in the league.
+- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 16th in the league.

-- The Pirates have a 3.46 team ERA that ranks ninth among all league pitching staffs.
+- The Pirates have the 14th-ranked team ERA across all MLB pitching staffs (4.28).

-- Pirates pitchers combine to rank 20th in baseball in home runs allowed (nine total, 1.5 per game).
+- Pirates pitchers combine to rank 25th in baseball in home runs given up (13 total, 1.9 per game).

-- Hill (0-1) makes the start for the Pirates, his second of the season.
+- Velasquez (0-1) takes the mound for the Pirates to make his second start of the season.

-- In his last time out on Saturday, the left-hander threw five innings against the Cincinnati Reds, giving up three earned runs while surrendering three hits.
+- The right-hander last pitched on Sunday against the Cincinnati Reds, when he threw 4 2/3 innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.